steliosMavr/iotlab/README.md

 ## About Project

-Website Capabilitys
+Website Capabilitys.

--information about different topics related to arduino. (programming,how it works,what is it) -Contact with the administrator of the website -Login/Register
+-information about different topics related to arduino. (programming,how it works,what is it).
+-Contact with the administrator of the website.
+-Login/Register.

--User Capabilitys
+-User Capabilitys.

--Upload arduino project
+-Upload arduino project.
--delete arduino project
+-delete arduino project.
--comment on others user projects
+-comment on others user projects.
--communicate with other users
+-communicate with other users.

 ## About Laravel